tinymovr/Tinymovr/docs/interfaces/interfaces.rst

 UART
 ----

-As an alternative to CAN Bus, Tinymovr offers UART-based (serial) communication.
-The protocol is much simpler than CAN and mainly designed for troubleshooting or testing in the absence of CAN hardware.
+Tinymovr offers UART-based (serial) communication as an alternative to CAN Bus.
+The UART interface uses the same Avlos binary protocol as CAN, providing **full API parity** with all endpoints available over both interfaces.

 .. warning::
    The UART port on Tinymovr is NOT 5V tolerant.
 Applying 5V voltage will immediately damage the onboard PAC5527 controller.
 Please use only 3.3V for UART communication.